zcattacz/alasql_wiki/About.md

-# About Alasql
+# About AlaSQL

-Alasql is a JavaScript SQL database library designed for:
+AlaSQL is a JavaScript SQL database library designed for:

 * JavaScript [data manipulation](Data manipulation) and advanced filtering, grouping and joining
 * Client-side [SQL database](Sql database) with persistence